robertoschwald/relay-gorm-connector/README.md

 ### Requirements
 * Grails 2.x
 * Some knowledge of GraphQL/Relay https://facebook.github.io/relay/
-* Some knowledge of GORM http://docs.grails.org/latest/guide/GORM.html
+* Some knowledge of GORM http://docs.grails.org/latest/guide/GORM.html (if not using Graphql artifacts)

 ### Installation
 This plugin is not available (yet) in the official Grails plugin repo.
 The best way to make this plugin available to a local Grails project is to clone this repo and build it.

-If you have an on repository server, you can use it to deploy privately for now.
+If you have your own repository server, you can use it to deploy the plugin privately.
 By default, the repo-name is "artifactory" for now in BuildConfig.groovy.

 Setup in ~/.grails/settings.groovy:
 ```
 // publish Grails Plugins to local Artifactory (SNAPSHOT AND RELEASE versions)